AESTHET1C/EWMC-Firmware/Documentation/Style Guide and Standards.md

 ---

-In general, "Begin" should be used for actions, and "Start" for locations.
+In general, "Begin" should be used for actions, and "Start" for locations and times.

 + "End" is the preferred complement to "Begin".
 + "Stop" is the preferred complement to "Start".